aalteirac/ant-plus/README.md

 # ant-plus

-A node.js module for ANT+
+A node.js module for ANT+, forked to include Garmin Cadence and Speed Sensor

 ## Prerequisites